 - Physical

-- DoD Instruction (DoDI) 6400.06 – Domestic Abuse Involving DoD Military and Certain Affiliated Personnel (establishes definitions, reporting, and intervention requirements).
+- DoD Instruction (DoDI) 6400.01 and 6400.06 - Domestic Abuse Involving Department of War (DoW) Military and Certain Affiliated Personnel (establishes definitions, reporting, and intervention requirements).

 - Uniform Code of Military Justice (UCMJ) - Provides legal authority to address acts of violence, threats, or misconduct.

-- Family Advocacy Program (FAP) – The DoD program responsible for prevention, identification, reporting, and treatment of domestic abuse and child abuse.
+- Family Advocacy Program (FAP) - The DoW program responsible for prevention, identification, reporting, and treatment of domestic abuse and child abuse.

-For more information on domestic abuse and/or the Family Advocacy Program, click HERE.
+For more information about the Family Advocacy Program, click HERE.